Renewable Fuels and Lubricants Laboratory

 Although the Renewable Fuels and Lubricants Laboratory does not offer certification services, the facility follows 2007 Code of Federal Regulations emissions requirements, which are still applicable today.

-Because the ReFUEL Laboratory is located in Denver, Colorado, it offers the additional capability of testing emissions and vehicle performance at high altitude.
+Because the ReFUEL Laboratory is located in Denver, Colorado, it offers the additional capability of evaluating emissions and vehicle performance at high altitude.
 It also features an altitude simulation system to mimic results found at lower altitudes, including sea level.

 As a complement to these capabilities, detailed studies of fuel properties, with a focus on ignition quality, are performed at NREL's Fuel Combustion Laboratory.
-The Renewable Fuels and Lubricants Laboratory supports NREL's fuels performance, fleet testing and evaluation, and secure transportation data projects.
+The Renewable Fuels and Lubricants Laboratory supports NREL's fuels performance, fleet evaluation, and secure transportation data projects.

 Working with the Renewable Fuels and Lubricants Laboratory

-The ReFUEL facility is available to members of the research community interested in testing advanced fuels, prototype engines, and hybrid powertrains for next-generation vehicle technologies.
+The ReFUEL facility is available to members of the research community interested in analyzing advanced fuels, prototype engines, and hybrid powertrains for next-generation vehicle technologies.
 Learn about working with us or contact Jonathan Burton to explore collaborative opportunities with NREL's ReFUEL Laboratory.